sjsakib/sjsakib.github.io/_posts/2017-10-12-scraping-lightoj-part-ii.markdown

     os.chdir('..')

 ```
 Now our spider should save all the codes properly.
 But before finishing, we'll do one more thing.
 What happens when we run our spider again?
 It'll scrape all the submissions again.
 Instead we could make it scrape only the new submissions.
-To do that, we have to save to a file which submissions have been scraped.
+To do that, we have to save to a file which submissions have been already scraped.

 We'll add a list property `done` in our spider when it's created.
-We'll add the `subid` when we scrape a submission.
+We'll add the `subid` to this when we scrape a submission.
 And when our spider closes we'll save them to a file.
 We'll have to add a `__init__` method to our spider.
 ```python
 def __init__(self, *args, **kwargs):
     super(LojSpider, self).__init__(*args, **kwargs)